 RFC 3647 Reference to the paragraph from the RFC 3647 structure to which the PKIo requirement relates.
-RFC 3647 is a PKIX framework of the Internet Engineering Task Force (IETF) and is the de facto standard for the structure of Certificate Policies and Certification Practice Statements 2 .
+RFC 3647 is a PKIX framework of the Internet Engineering Task Force (IETF) and is the de facto standard for the structure of Certificate Policies and Certification Practice Statements .
 Number Unique number of the PKIo requirement.
 In each paragraph, consecutive numbering is used for the PKIo requirements.
 In combination with the RFC 3647 paragraph number, this forms a unique label for the PKIo requirement.
-ETSI Reference to the requirement(s) from ETSI TS 101 456 from which the PKIo requirement is derived or which provides further detail.
-PKIo The PKIo requirement that applies within the PKI for the government.
-If the specification "PKIo-OO" is incorporated in the table, the requirement is only applicable within the Government/Companies and Organization domains.
+ETSI Reference to the requirement(s) from ETSI EN 319 411-2EN 319 411-2 from which the PKIo requirement is derived or which provides further detail.
+PKIo The PKIo requirement that applies within this domain of the PKI for the government.
+Comment To provide a better understanding of the context in which the requirement has to be placed a comment has been added to a number of PKIo requirements.

-1 For an explanation regarding the positioning of the requirements applicable within the PKI for the government, please refer to part 1 of the PoR.
+&lt;sup>1 For an explanation regarding the positioning of the requirements applicable within the PKI for the government, please refer to part 1 of the PoR.

-2 Chapters 2 to 9 inclusive only include those paragraphs from RFC 3647 to which a PKIo requirement applies.
+&lt;sup>2 Chapters 2 to 9 inclusive only include those paragraphs from RFC 3647 to which a PKIo requirement applies.